Matheran: Parks

-Trekking Routes
+Hiking routes

 Matheran has various trekking routes, reported to be easy to traverse over by tourists:

-Sunset Point Route
+1) Sunset Point Route

 This route starts from Dodhani village and ends at the Sunset Point at Matheran.
 This is the most popular route for trekkers.

 2) Garbett Point Route

 This route starts from "Sagachiwadi", a small tribal village near the Dhom dam.
 This is the second most popular route.

 3) Rambaug Point Route

 This route goes from Rambaug point to a small village called Pokharwadi near Chowk village.
 The route passes through a waterfall during the rainy season.
 There is a view of the Morbe Dam's backwater while going through this route.

 4) One Tree Hill Route

 The route's base village is the Ambewadi village.
 Ambewadi is near Pokharwadi, where the route to Rambaug point begins.
 There is a view of the Morbe Dam's backwater while going through this route.

 5) Vikatgad Route

 This is reported to be the most difficult trekking route of Matheran.
-It starts from the base village Mamdapur and takes about 3 hours to reach Matheran via the Vikatgad fort.
+It starts from the base village Mamdapur and takes about three hours to reach Matheran via the Vikatgad fort.

-All treks have been reported to take between 2 and 3 hours to be completed.
-The Rambaug Point and One Tree Hill routes are usually not taken by any trekkers nowadays.
+All treks have been reported to take between two and three hours to complete.